 Keeping with the theme of changing things visually, many shooters use windowed Pmags for specific calibers like the .300 Blackout.
 We all have black magazines lying around, so changing both the color and adding a clear window to inspect the remaining rounds will help avoid confusion and give you an even more useful magazine for .300 BLK rounds.

 One potential downside is these are traditional 5.56mm Pmags (which include the “5.56×45” notation) so if you’re not going to use the color of the magazine itself and a differentiator it’s would be a good idea to use a paint pen to clearly demarcate the intended caliber.

 Again, the idea is to give yourself as many visual and tactile indicators of the intended caliber on the magazine, and we think these do a very good job at that.
-The window itself is also handy for keeping track of remaining ammunition.
+The window in this lightweight polymer magazine is also handy for keeping track of remaining ammunition.